czinn/czinn.github.io/index.md

 I'm a software engineering student at the University of Waterloo.

 I have a bunch of projects on [GitHub].
 You can read some project summaries in the **Things I've done** section below.
-You may also want to take a look at my [résumé][resume].

 You can email me at [{{ site.email }}][email].

 ## Things I do

 I solve problems on [Project Euler][pe].
-At the time of writing, I am 11th in Canada and in the top 1000 worldwide.
+At the time of writing, I am 11th in Canada and 1064th worldwide.

-I speak Esperanto (*Mi parolas Esperanton*).
-Recently I've also been trying to learn Lojban (*.i mi jbobau nintadni*).
+I speak Esperanto (*Mi parolas Esperanton*)!
+I've also resumed studying Lojban (*.i mi di'a tadni lo jbobau*).
 I also took a weekend and learned Toki Pona (*mi kama sona e toki pona*).
 I like conlangs.

-I play Go.
-I'm currently a 10-kyu on [OGS] and I'm slowly but steadily improving.

 ## Things I've done

 ### Fortuit

-I made Fortuit with [Jim Zhang](http://neynt.ca/) at PennApps Winter 2015.
+I made Fortuit with [neynt](http://neynt.ca/) at PennApps Winter 2015.
 Fortuit was inspired by something called overconfidence bias: when we make predictions about the future, we tend to be really optimistic.
 Fortuit aims to improve prediction-making by letting you track your predictions.
 This allows you calibrate your predictions and form a more accurate mental model of your mental model of the world.

 Try using [Fortuit][tryfortuit]!
 You can test out the friends feature by adding **charles**.
 You can also view the source code in the [Fortuit GitHub repo][fortuit].